Use custom data connectors with an on-premises data gateway

 We've split the on-premises data gateway docs into content that's specific to Power BI and general content that applies to all services that the gateway supports.
 You're currently in the Power BI content.
 To provide feedback on this article, or the overall gateway docs experience, scroll to the bottom of the article.

-Enable and use this capability
+Enable and use custom connectors

 Considerations and limitations